-(iii) Short term and low value leases
+(iii) Short-term and low value leases

-The Group has elected to not recognise right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value, except for sublease arrangements.
+The Group has elected not to recognise right-of-use assets and lease liabilities for short-term leases that have lease terms of 12 months or less and leases of low value.
 Lease payments relating to these leases are expensed to profit or loss on a straight-line basis over the lease term.